Sov3r3ign/IRUD-Assignment-1/README.md

 }

 <h2> CONCLUSION </h2>
-This scenario shows the use factory pattern and the strategy pattern in game development.
-A flexible method of creating characters is offered by the factory pattern, whereas the strategy pattern focuses on the characters’ behaviour in its environment.
+<p>This scenario shows the use of factory pattern and the strategy pattern in game development.</p> A flexible method of creating characters is offered by the factory pattern, whereas the strategy pattern focuses on the characters’ behaviour in its environment.
 By diving the creation of a character from its behaviour, this approach enhances testing and maintenance, reflecting important qualities for advanced software design in gaming.